C4ptainCrunch/thesis/source/index.rst

 Many algorithms have been proposed and studied to play [sequential perfect information XXX] games.
-A few examples detailed here are retrograde analysis, Minimax, :math:`\alpha-\beta` pruning, Monte Carlo tree search (MCTS) and the new approch from Deepmind: Alpha Zero :cite:`AlphaGoZero`.
+A few examples detailed here are retrograde analysis, Minimax, :math:`\alpha-\beta` pruning, Monte Carlo tree search (MCTS) and the new approach from Deepmind: Alpha Zero :cite:`AlphaGoZero`.

-We will quickly present those and then focus on MCTS and its variants as they are computationaly feasible and do not require expert knowledge about the given game to make reasonable decisions.
+We will quickly present those and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.